ImageMagick v6 Examples --

 One use for this operator is to multiply 'biased gradients' such as used for Displacement Maps.
 These are gradients where a 50% gray value is thought of as being 'zero' with darker colors representing a 'negative' value, and lighter colors representing a 'positive' value, with the values ranging from -1 to +1.
 See Multiply Biased Gradients, for details.

-Another use of this compose method submitted by Joe Fry, was a way to merge multiple difference images together.
-That way that the final image shows the changes of all the images, not just between two images.
-That is given images A, B, C, then use difference for A,B and B,C then use exclusion on those results so that you get one image showing how all three images changed.
+Another use of this compose method, submitted by Joe Fry, is a way to merge multiple difference images together.
+The final image shows the changes of all the images, not just between two images.
+That is, given images A, B and C, first generate the difference images for A, B and B, C then use exclusion on those results so that you get one image showing how all three images changed.

 [IM Output] [IM Output]

-Lighten and Darken (select color based on brightness)
+Lighten and Darken (select maximum/minimum value)

 Compare the source and destination image color values and take the respective lighter or darker value.